Bouquet Preservation

 - I cannot preserve succulents.
 They hold too much water to dry out without molding/browning.

--The colors of flowers change as they dry.
+-I offer color natural correction as a standard, so if you would like natural flowers, just let me know!
+Color correction protects the flowers from fading and yellowing over time.
+The colors of natural flowers change as they dry.
 White flowers turn creamy, brown, or yellow, purples darken and may brown, pink flowers lighten and may turn yellow, reds turn darker/maroon, oranges hold their colors well, blues may darken some but keep their color, yellows hold their color really well but may darken slightly, and greenery keeps it’s color and may darken.
 All flowers will fade slightly as time passes due to the nature of working with real flowers, but I use a UV spray for ultimate color hold.

 “Love is the flower you’ve got to let grow.”